Logiqx/gpx-ideas/docs/gpx/proposal/environment.md

 ## Proposal for GPX

-### Weather, Wind and Water Elements
+### Environment

-Weather, wind and water elements have been suggested.
+Elements such as temperature and water depth have been suggested for the GPX standard:

 | element | Description       |
 | ------- | ----------------- |